LeVar Burton: Creating A Revolution Through Reading

 The public television series garnered over 200 broadcast awards, including a Peabody Award and 26 Emmy Awards, 11 of which were in the “Outstanding Children’s Series” category.

-“It was a simple idea: use TV to introduce the wonders to be found in a book,” says Burton.
+“It was a simple idea: use TV to introduce the wonders to be found in a book,” says the 60-year-old Burton.
 “The pace was slow by today’s standards.
 As the host, I tried to talk to my audience, not at them, and to share my enthusiasm for life and the written word.
 And we had a catchy theme song!
 ‘Take a look, it’s in a book’; ‘Go anywhere, be anything’—that’s a valuable message.”

 The theme song of the show was sung by non other than Chaka Khan.
 Take a look at the video below: